Denver Life

 The Day of the Dead is a tradition that dates back around 3,000 years in Latin America; Mesoamerican cultures such as the Aztec, Toltec, Quechua, Mapuche and others hold a cyclical view of the universe in which death is an integral part of life.
 The dead are still members of the community, kept alive in memory and spirit, and welcomed back to Earth during Día de los Muertos.

 Here in Denver, of course, Day of the Dead has morphed from a cultural celebration to an excuse for an arty party that’s completely separate from Halloween.
-But there are also ongoing exhibits you can see still see through the week, as well as more events this coming weekend that align with First Friday.
+But there are also ongoing exhibits, as well as new events this weekend.

-Here’s where things could get lively with Day of the Dead celebrations:
+Here’s where things could still get lively with Day of the Dead celebrations:

 $50,000